Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 The surge of activity with just 11 days remaining in the 2020 contest highlighted the candidates' divergent strategies, styles and policy prescriptions that are shaping the campaign's closing days.
 More than 52 million votes have already been cast, with an additional 100 million or so expected before a winner is declared.

+“It looked like he made it, it looked like it was going to be OK.
+He got off the stage, going back to his basement, and then they hit him with the energy question.
+They hit him with a thing called oil," he told a sprawling crowd that appeared to be one of the largest of his campaign to date.

+While Florida is still logging thousands of new COVID-19 cases daily, audience members stood and sat shoulder-to-shoulder and Make America Great Again hats far outnumbered face coverings.
+In-person voting in the state began Monday.

-Biden also dispatched running mate Kamala Harris to help clarify his position as she campaigned in swing state Georgia.
+As part of his damage control, Biden dispatched running mate Kamala Harris to help clarify his position as she campaigned in swing state Georgia.

-“Let’s be really clear about this: Joe Biden is not going to ban fracking,” Harris said.
+“Let’s be really clear about this: Joe Biden is not going to ban fracking,” Harris said, referring to a technique that uses pressurized liquid to extract oil or natural gas.
 “He is going to deal with the oil subsidies.
 You know, the president likes to take everything out of context.
 But let’s be clear, what Joe was talking about was banning subsidies, but he will not ban fracking in America.”

-Biden said the same after the debate, but he did not address his energy policy in a speech Friday that focused on the coronavirus.

-Trump repeatedly raised the energy issue at a rally at The Villages, a sprawling retirement community in Florida, where thousands of people gathered outdoors on a polo field.
-Most did not wear masks.

-“That could be one of the biggest mistakes made in presidential debate history,” Trump gloated.

-But he also fired his own insult at Harris that pointed to her gender, quickly stirring criticism.
+As he campaigned in The Villages, Trump fired an insult at Harris that pointed to her gender, quickly stirring criticism.

 “Kamala will not be your first female president," Trump declared.
 "Look, we’re not going to be a socialist nation.
 We’re not going to have a socialist president, especially any female socialist president.”